MiguelAdePablo/CS100/README.md

 The core web page is represented by the `Index.html` file.
 It relies on two main dependent folders for its functionality and presentation:

 1.  **`Styles` folder:** This folder holds the stylesheets (CSS files) necessary for formatting and designing the web page.
-This aligns with the high percentage of CSS code found in the repository [2].
+This aligns with the high percentage of CSS code found in the repository.
 2.  **`Images` folder:** This folder is designated to store the visual assets, such as screenshots or graphics, used by the web page.

 ### Repository Contents